Skye-XD/desktop-icons-ng/widgets/Widget_API.md

 ---

-### Backend helper: `backEndApp.js` (backend process)
+### Backend helper: `backEndApp.js` (backend scope entrypoint)

-Widget backends can subclass `BackendApp` from `widgets/backEndApp.js`, which implements the JSONL protocol over stdin/stdout and wires up request routing, logging, and shutdown handling.
+Widget backends can subclass `BackendApp` from `widgets/backEndApp.js`, which implements the JSONL protocol over stdin/stdout and wires up request routing, logging, and shutdown handling for helpers that run in their own scopes.

 Key hooks and helpers: